Alderley Edge Community Primary School

 Ofsted

-The school was last inspected by Ofsted in March 2014.
-Our school was judged to be Outstanding in all areas.
+The school was last inspected by Ofsted in December 2024.

 Parents can comment on the school using the Ofsted website known as Parent View